What is lymphedema?

 Benefits of compression socks for lymphedema

 The benefits of compression socks for lymphedema are numerous, as the compression material helps with reducing swelling, ache, and the feeling of heaviness.

 Lymphedema garments include all the compression garments for your extremities, such as compression gloves, arm sleeves, or compression stocking and socks.

 Skineez Hydrating medical-grade compression socks are made to help blood circulation have natural and healthy blood flow and to support natural lymph fluid drainage.
-These hydrating lymphedema socks can be used in the latent to moderate stages of the disease and have an impact on reducing problems.
-They are also hydrating and infused with nurturing ingredients making them healthy for your skin.
+These hydrating lymphedema socks can be used in the latent to moderate stages of the disease and have an impact on reducing problems due to swelling.
+They are moisturizing and infused with nurturing ingredients making them healthy for your skin.
+Skineez® socks are woven differently, so the material is ultra-soft, supple, and easier to put on than other compression brands.

 Lymphedema socks can have different levels of compression, going from mild to strong.
 Stronger compression should be discussed with a doctor.
 When you are searching for the perfect lymphedema stocking, you should consider the level of ache or swelling, and you should always consult a medical expert.